Nyeri: Education

 In addition to its two home-grown universities, Dedan Kimathi University of Technology and Karatina University College, Nyeri hosts satellite campuses of various Kenyan public universities such as University of Nairobi and Kenyatta University.

-The National Police Training College is situated in Kiganjo, 10.8 km from the city.
+The National Police Training College is situated in Kiganjo, 10.8 km from the town.
 There is a Medical Training College, a government nursing school, two polytechnic colleges, and several private and public secondary and primary schools such as Moi Nyeri Complex, Temple Road, DEB Muslim and Ngangarithi primary school.
 The town is also home to the Nyeri National Polytechnic..
 Other technical training colleges in the town include Tetu TVC, Mathira TVC and Kieni Esat TVC as well as many vocational and technical training centres spread across the county.
 The Roman Catholic Church Archdiocese of Nyeri runs several schools, colleges, and hospitals.
 The town is also home to three national schools, Kagumo High School, Nyeri High School and the Bishop Gatimu Girls High School in Nyeri.
 It is the home to prestigious extra county schools in the nation like Othaya Boys High School and Mahiga Girls Secondary School.
 St. Mary's Boys Secondary School Nyeri is another top-performing high school located in Nyeri's town.